timescale/docs/cloud/migrate-mst-cloud/index.md

 # Migrate from Managed Service for TimescaleDB to Timescale Cloud
-You can migrate your data from Managed Service for TimescaleDB, to Timescale Cloud.
-This allows you use Timescale Cloud's exclusive features, including separate scaling for compute and storage requirements, first-class multi-node support, and more.
+You can migrate your data from Managed Service for TimescaleDB to Timescale Cloud.
+This allows you to use Timescale Cloud's exclusive features, including separate scaling for compute and storage requirements, first-class multi-node support, and more.